danielharrell/SumLect2015/Lost_Idea_LA.md

 To show, in short, that liberal education has a subject-matter.
 Or in a word: content.

-(Present problem in this paragraph, then go on to use traditional liberal arts as example of problem, but this clarifies the sense in which I want to speak of an idea of liberal art, as opposed to the matter of liberal art.)
-Traditionally, as most of you no doubt know, this content was identified with seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+But what *is* this content?
+What should we say is studied, and finally learned, in a liberal education?
+Traditionally, as many of you no doubt know, this was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to conjoin a skill with a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to study and learn in a liberal education, rather than many things, or anything, or nothing.
+But one might also say, or at least suspect, that this traditional curriculum was a form of initiation and indoctrination, with a history of oppression.
+For as you also may know, the liberal arts were traditionally studied and learned by the few rather than the many---the leisured few thought already free from servitude.
+It could be argued, then, that the education they received was 'liberal' not in liberating them, but in shaping them, stamping them, and perpetuating them.
+(A finishing school?)
+(Perhaps go on to say this might well be the result of any content.)
+But then what of education: not to produce a gentleman.)
+And the content of a more truly liberal education, then, has to be identified with different curriculum *other* than in any truer sense, if this education is to deserve the name 'liberal' by being made inclusive and transforming, its content will have to be conceived in terms in its liberating the many rather than perpetuating the few, to liberate all rather than perpetuate the few,

-But if we established this curriculum in schools today, many of you, I think, would suspect it of being a form of indoctrination, with a history of oppression.
+"liberal" in liberal education is to mean freedom for all, rather than initiation, , rather than you were not liberated by what you thereby learned, but indoctrinated, in athat the something studied and learned the result of studying and learning such arts if you encountered this curriculum at a college today, it would hard not to take it as outlandish, easy to suspect tempting to suspect it of hard not to think of it as a mode of indoctrination rather than education. many of you, I think, would suspect it of being a form of indoctrination, with a history of oppression.
 To graduate as a product of one's education rather than a possesor of it.
 Risk of content more generally compromising freedom.
 Be open rather than closed.
 Questions rather than answers.
 The  word "liberal" in liberal education.
 Perhaps this particular list is outdated.
 Something else must take its place that still makes sense, even if different sense, of a liberal education's content.
-This is also why I think one can still say something on behalf of , I think, that there is something in the *idea* of a liberal art that cannot be lost if we are to make any sense of liberal education's content, And if nothing takes its place, then I think it fair to say we will have lost the idea of a liberal art, and everything that goes with it.
+(Present problem in this paragraph, then go on to use traditional liberal arts as example of problem, but this clarifies the sense in which I want to speak of an idea of liberal art, as opposed to the matter of liberal art.)This is also why I think one can still say something on behalf of , I think, that there is something in the *idea* of a liberal art that cannot be lost if we are to make any sense of liberal education's content, And if nothing takes its place, then I think it fair to say we will have lost the idea of a liberal art, and everything that goes with it.
 Which means that no sense is made of liberal education's content; no sense is made of liberal education more generally as an answer to the question what it means to be educated; and no sense is made made in turn of any loss or mistake in a choice against liberal education.
 But to have lost the idea of a liberal art, then, is to have lost any defense of liberal education that might help secure its future, and indeed any reason to suppose that liberal education has a future.

 Point to questions as sense of liberal education not having content.
 But then challenge is to resolve this: the sort of